jawj/zapatos-docs/src/index.md

     SELECT * FROM ${"books"} WHERE ${{ title }}`.run(pool);
 ```

+(If you need to specify a `CAST` of a parameter to a specific SQL type, you can also manually wrap `Whereable` values using [`param`](#paramvalue-any-cast-boolean--string-parameter) — this is useful primarily when using [the shortcut functions](#shortcut-functions-and-lateral-joins)).

-A `Whereable`'s values can also be `SQLFragments`, however, and this makes them extremely flexible.
+A `Whereable`'s values can alternatively be `SQLFragments`, and this makes them extremely flexible.
 In a `SQLFragment` inside a `Whereable`, the special symbol `self` can be used to refer to the column name.
 This arrangement enables us to use any operator or function we want — not just `=`.

 For example: